OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 PC Nikkor 28mm F3.5, 15 seconds/ no shift

-Generally old lenses capture image less contrasty against strong light, compare to current well multi coated lenses.
+Generally old lenses capture images less contrasty against strong light, compared to current well multi-coated lenses.
 In my opinion, this is not a “disadvantage”, this is just a “character” of the lenses.

 captured at wide open f3.5.
 The Bokeh is also beautiful.